-With your registration you need to include 4 photographs that are printed standard 6"x4" photo size on photo paper.
+With your registration you need to include 4 photographs that are emailed high resolution or printed standard 6"x4" photo size on photo paper.
 Photographs required: 2 of each side, 1 full rear and 1 full front.

 Here is a sample of how you should have your horse/pony standing in photos to submit for registration.